 - Students have a way to jump-start their general education requirements for college.

 - Students can gain college perks through the UVU Student ID card.

 What are the requirements for my student to participate?

 - Students must meet general requirements of 3.0 GPA for academic courses and 2.0 for CTE Courses.
-Biology, English and Math courses require ACT or Accuplacer test scores for students to participate.
+English and Math courses require ACT or Accuplacer test scores for students to participate.

 - Student must apply to the college and pay the $35 application fee.

 - Students pay $5 per credit hour for each course they sign up for.

 - Sophomore and Freshman students must also fill our the Exception form and submit Test scores to participate in the program.
 Test scores can be UVU’s Accuplacer, or the Collegeboard’s ACT, PLAN, or EXPLORE test.
 CE Exception Form 2017-18

 - All students must adhere to the deadlines posted through the Concurrent Enrollment Office.

 How does a student participate?